-Each student's progress toward the degree is reviewed annually by the Graduate Advisor and the student's advisor (for MA students) or the chair of the student's examination committee (for Ph.D. students).
-Prior to the review, the student will be asked to submit a self-assessment commenting on progress, strengths and weakness, and any training needs hitherto unidentified.
+Each student's progress toward the degree is reviewed annually by the Graduate Advisor and Chair of the student's committee.
 Students may expect a frank and fair evaluation, with specific recommendations for improvement as appropriate.
 Continuing unsatisfactory performance may result in dismissal from the graduate program.
+Candidates writing their dissertations, who are in residence and receiving financial support, should submit a report on their progress each year to the Chair of the Dissertation Committee.
 See above II.4.